Emergent World Models and Latent Variable Estimation in Chess-Playing Language Models: Conclusion

 We provide evidence that an LLM trained on a next token prediction task can develop a world model of complex systems such as chess, including the ability to estimate latent variables such as player skill.
 We validate these representations by making causal interventions on the model to increase and decrease its skill and edit its internal state of the board.

 Chess is a constrained setting compared to the domain of natural language.
-This constrained setting makes it possible to perform these nuanced measurements and interventions and provide valuable insights into the internal workings of large language models.
-In addition, it also enables exploration and comparisons on a variety of probing and intervention methods.
-There is room for improvement on our intervention approaches, and we can easily measure our ability to make fine grained changes to the model's activations, such as by deleting a single piece from the board.
+This constrained setting makes it possible to perform these nuanced measurements and interventions and provide valuable insights into the underlying mechanisms of steering vectors and other concepts in large language models.
+In addition, it also enables exploration and comparisons of a variety of interpretability and intervention methods.
+There is room for improvement in our intervention approaches, and we can easily measure our ability to make fine-grained changes to the model's activations, such as by deleting a single piece from the board.

-However, chess is ultimately a well defined, rule based system that does not capture the complexity and ambiguity present in less structured environments like natural language.
+However, chess is ultimately a well-defined, rule-based system that does not capture the complexity and ambiguity present in less structured environments like natural language.
 Accurate understanding of LLM world models could enable many applications, such as detecting and reducing hallucinations.
 Our hope is that these techniques can become practical in these domains.